 And when I refer to value, I’m not just talking about a low price point.
 A great value is achieved when the selling price is well below the average market cost for what you’d ordinarily need to pay for a mattress of that quality and performance.
 In this way, mattresses at all points on the pricing scale can be considered an exceptional value.

-- How does a company treat its customers, both those that are happy and those with complaints?
+- How does a company treat its customers, both those who are happy and those with complaints?

 - How transparent is a brand about the kinds of materials it uses and from where it sources those materials?